garain/Machine-learning-visualizer-app/README.md

 For Binary classification, Confusion Matrix, ROC Curve and Precision Recall curves can be visualized.
 For multi-class classification, only Confusion Matrix can be visualized.

+# Guidelines if facing problems to open site
+The app uses one heroku dyno, so it faces loading issues sometimes.
+Once you go to the site, and it shows connecting, but doesn't open after 15 to 20s, then simply reload the site.
+Once it shows connecting, open some other pre-opened tab of the browser window.
+Then come back to the site after 5 to 6 secs.
+It will open by then.

 # Working
 1. Upload a .csv file.
 2. The 1st column should contain the labels and every column should have a header.